pkumv1/matt-automated-testing-tool/FIX_SUMMARY.md

 2. Edit a project and verify auto-save works (shows "Auto-saving in 2 seconds...")
 3. Use the "Save Now" button to save immediately
 4. Generate tests in the Automated Tests tab and verify the estimated count matches the actual generated tests
-5. Check the logs directory for any errors if issues occur
+5. Check the application logs in the `logs/` directory for any errors

+## CI Fix Instructions
+If the CI continues to fail due to npm dependencies:
+1. Go to the Actions tab in GitHub
+2. Run the "Fix Dependencies" workflow manually
+3. This will regenerate the package-lock.json file with all correct dependencies

 All changes maintain backward compatibility and improve the overall reliability of the application.